 The Toxic Effect of Improvisation on a Consulting Firm’s Performance

 Improvisation is one of the primary root causes of a consulting firm’s profit erosion.
-That’s why, in this article, I’ll go through the causes and negative impacts of improvisation, as well as explain the forces driving it and an alternative model of operations.
+That is why, in this article, I will walk through the causes and negative impacts of improvisation, explain the forces that drive it, and outline an alternative operating model.

 What Is Improvisation in Consulting, and How Does It Become Modus Operandi?